Skip to main content

 The GH/IGF-1 axis does not operate in a vacuum.
 Its effects are synergistic with other hormonal systems.
 For instance, testosterone has been shown to increase adult neurogenesis, in part by enhancing the survival of newly generated neurons through androgen-dependent pathways that may involve BDNF.

 Therefore, a comprehensive protocol that addresses both gonadal and pituitary axes can create a powerful, synergistic effect on neurological health.
 The neuroprotective actions of these peptides also extend to mitigating damage from pathological processes.
-For example, research using a GHRH antagonist in mice demonstrated that it could completely block the impairment caused by beta-amyloid (25-35), the protein fragment central to Alzheimer’s disease pathology.
+For example, research using a GHRH antagonist in mice demonstrated that it could completely block the memory consolidation impairment caused by beta-amyloid (25-35), the protein fragment central to Alzheimer’s disease pathology.

 This suggests that modulating the GH axis may have a direct role in protecting the brain from the toxic insults that characterize neurodegenerative diseases.
 By understanding these intricate molecular interactions, peptide therapies can be deployed with a high degree of precision to support the brain’s resilience, plasticity, and long-term function.